vmware-archive/gp-r/HomePage.md

 ## <a name="overview"/> Overview
 There are lots of different ways to use R with the Greenplum database.
 This documentation should be considered a guide for practitioners and *not* official documentation.
 The intention is to give pragmatic tips on how to navigate GP+R.

+PL/R provides a connection from the database to R, which is running on every segment of the DCA, to allow you to write procedural functions in R. In this setup R is not a client application that runs on the desktop like pgadmin.
+It runs on each segment of the server.

 ## <a name="installation"/> Verify installation
 CONTENT TBD